ethangutk/Hospital-SQL-Database/README.md

 ## ✏ What I Would've Done Differently
 I added this section because I thought it was important.
 When we did this project, it was before we learned about how to store data extremely efficiently.
 For example, much of my data has redundancies.
 If you look at the admitted table, I store the entire shift table over and over because the date, start time, and end time is the entire primary key.
 If I would’ve made a “shift_ID” attribute for the Shift table, it would’ve avoided using all of that excess data.<br><br>

-If I were to do this project over with the knowledge I have now, I would get the tables into the highest normal form.
-I would remove excess data that is stored across tables.
+If I were to do this project with the knowledge I have now, I would get the tables into the highest normal form.
+I would remove excess data stored across tables.
 Furthermore, I would check for insertion and deletion anomalies among my tables.
 There is so much more that I could do to this schema to make it more efficient with the knowledge I have now, but since this project was so early in the semester, I couldn’t do so, unfortunately.

 <br><br><br>